List of Hugo video games: Hugo 2 (2018)

-An online slot game developed by 5th Planet Games and published by Play'n GO on November 23, 2018.
-It is an adaptation of the scenario "Ice Cave" from the TV show and some of the classic games.
+An online slot game developed by 5th Planet Games and published by Play'n GO in November 2018, it is an adaptation of the scenario "Ice Cave" from the TV show and some of the classic games.

 Hugo Goal

-An online slot game developed by 5th Planet Games and published by Play'n GO on May 31, 2018.
+An online slot game developed by 5th Planet Games and published by Play'n GO in May 2018.

 Hugo's Adventure

-An online slot game developed by 5th Planet Games and published by Play'n GO on September 5, 2019.
+An online slot game developed by 5th Planet Games and published by Play'n GO in September 2019.

 Hugo Carts

-An online slot game developed by 5th Planet Games and published by Play'n GO on August 25, 2021.
+An online slot game developed by 5th Planet Games and published by Play'n GO in August 2021.